No products in the cart.

 CBG also has an acidic precursor just like CBD and THC, but CBGa is a little more special than the rest.
 By way of a process called “CBDa/THCa synthase” CBGa will actually turn into each respective molecule + a hydrogen peroxide molecule.

-It’s also believed that synthase may contribute to the cannabis plant’s self-defense system.
+Some believe that synthase may contribute to the cannabis plant’s self-defense system.
 Hydrogen peroxide is a powerful antifungal and antibacterial agent.

 What Does CBN Stand For?